terryrossi/recipe-app/README.md

 - Provides an easy-to-use interface, supported by simple forms of input and concise, easy-to-follow instructions.
 Menus containing features like login and logout must be presented neatly—with concise and easy-to-follow prompts.
 - Code with proper documentation and automated tests is uploaded on GitHub.
 A “requirements.txt” file is provided, containing the requisite modules for the project.
 - Readme file is provided with instructions on downloading and running the app locally on any machine.

+# Installation Requirements

+- pip install django
+- In order to use Google Oauth for Login it is required to install django-allauth: pip install django-allauth